 About Manitoba: This province borders Saskatchewan to the west, Ontario to the east, Nunavut to the north, the Hudson Bay, to northeast Minnesota, and North Dakota to the south.
-Its area is 649,950 square kilometers.
-It is the sixth-largest Canadian province in terms of size, located in the center of Canada.
+With an area is 649,950 square kilometers is the sixth-largest Canadian province in terms of size, and located in the center of Canada.
 The official languages are English and French.
 There is a strong pocket of French-Speaking people in Winnipeg and certain areas due to the fact that in the 1700’s the first Europeans to settle in the province hailed from France.
 Wheat is the dominant crop grown in the province which has a large agricultural industry.
 Other industries in Manitoba include mining, manufacturing machinery, transportation equipment. and clothing.
-Popular tourist activities in Manitoba include watching beluga whales, horseback riding, polar bear watching and camping.
+Popular tourist activities in Manitoba include watching beluga whales, horseback riding, polar bear watching, and camping.
 See Lonely Planet’s video on Manitoba for an overview of life in the province.

 The capital and largest city in the province is Winnipeg.
 The central location of Winnipeg in Canada, once made the city a hub of activity for trains moving people, grain, and other cargo across Canada and into the United States.
 Other major cities include Brandon, Churchill, Prince Albert, Lloydminster, Melville, and North Battleford.